 Small 1 inch cubes of homemade chocolate peanut butter fudge | © Beyond the Butter®

+Step 1.
 Chop up the mini peanut butter cups.
-I chopped up almost a full bag of the mini peanut butter cups.
-Set aside—you'll use these as the topping in a few minutes!
+I chopped up almost a full bag of mini peanut butter cups.
+Set aside—you’ll use these as the topping in a few minutes!

-Add in the Peanut Butter.
-I went with 1 ¾ cups of creamy peanut butter.
-If you want more chocolate flavor than peanut butter, you can reduce this amount to 1 ½ or even 1 cup.
-Add in the vanilla extract and salt, then stir it all together—it's okay to leave some swirls of the peanut butter too.
+Step 3.
+Add in the peanut butter.
+I went with 1 3/4 cups of creamy peanut butter.
+If you want more chocolate flavor than peanut butter, you can reduce this amount to 1 1/2 or even 1 cup.
+Add in the vanilla extract and salt, then stir it all together—leaving some swirls of the peanut butter, too, is okay.

+Step 5.
 Chill the fudge.
-The minimum amount of time needed is 1 hour, but leaving it in the refrigerator overnight is totally fine.
+The minimum time needed is 1 hour, but leaving it in the refrigerator overnight is fine.
 You can also freeze it too (for up to 3 months).

 Easy chocolate peanut butter fudge cut into small 1 inch squares on brown parchment paper | © Beyond the Butter®